Four-acceleration

 mass and four-acceleration.
 If we determine that is the power as the rate of change of the

-particle’s energy, and is the three-force, written also in Cartesian
+is the three-force, written also in

-four-acceleration components as follows:
+and four-acceleration components as follows:

 Expression of

-the four-acceleration in terms of the acceleration field
+four-acceleration in terms of acceleration field

 The acceleration field is characterized by its own